hackerspacepp/raspbian-time-lapse/README.md

   [ownCloud](https://owncloud.org/) running on second RPi with external hard-drive as store.
 * Create and archive time-lapse videos on backup device.
-* Switch to 32GB SD-card on camera devise.
+* Switch to 32GB SD-card on camera device.

 ## Contributing